HYMN 5 Nobody Knows the Trouble I've Seen

 While many of you know the song from recordings by Louie Armstrong or Mahalia

-Jackson, and you can find many of them on Youtube next to these links, I am sharing
+Jackson, and you can find a great variety on Youtube next to these links, I am sharing

 a performance you may not know of, by Alice Babs, the Swedish soprano of the